rugk/ESET-Firewall-Rules-Generator/CONTRIBUTING.md

 If you want to create a pull request please follow the following guide:

 1. Use **Tidy** which is included in SciTEAutoIt3 to tidy up your source code.
 Disable the option *region_indent* to prevent the regions to be intended.
-Otherwise the default options are suitable.
+Except this the default options are suitable.
 2. Your script **must** pass AU3Check **without any errors or warnings** with default parameters.
 3. **Test your source.** Test using the script in compiled and not compiled form.
 4. Try to follow the [Best coding practices of AutoIt] (https://www.autoitscript.com/wiki/Best_coding_practices) (especially the "Names of Variables" part).